MR-EP97/chat/README.md

 ## About The Project

-A simple project demonstrating WebSocket functionality built with Reverb.
+A simple project is demonstrating WebSocket functionality built with Reverb.
 You can send messages to a private channel via both the command line and the view.
 These messages are visible to the viewer at the "/dashboard" route.
 Note that the user must be authenticated to access this route.